 What is the EML Payments Shareholder Class Action about?

-This class action seeks compensation on behalf of EML shareholders who suffered loss as a result of EML’s alleged:
+This class action seeks compensation on behalf of EML shareholders who suffered loss as a result of EML’s alleged misleading and deceptive conduct and breach of continuous disclosure obligations.

 Can I join the EML Payments Shareholder Class Action?